-REPAIR OR REPLACEMENT OF PARTS Repair or replacement of any warranted part will be perfor-
+REPAIR OR REPLACEMENT OF PARTS

-Forest & Garden servicing dealer.
+Repair or replacement of any warranted part will be performed at no charge to the owner at an approved Husqvarna Forest & Garden servicing dealer.
 If you have any questions regarding your warranty rights and responsibilities, you should contact your nearest authorized servicing dealer or call Husqvarna Forest & Garden at 1-800-487-5963.

 WARRANTY PERIOD

 Any warranted part which is not scheduled for replacement as required maintenance, or which is scheduled only for regular inspection to the effect of "repair or replace as necessary" shall be warranted for 2 years.
 Any warranted part which is scheduled for replacement as required maintenance shall be warranted for the period of time up to the first scheduled replacement point for that part.

 DIAGNOSIS